The-AI-Alliance/microsite-template/README-template.md

 [Published Documentation](https://the-ai-alliance.github.io/REPO_NAME/)

-This repo contains the code and documentation for the AI Alliance _MICROSITE_TITLE_.
+This repo contains the code and documentation for the AI Alliance: "_MICROSITE_TITLE_".

 See the [documentation](https://the-ai-alliance.github.io/REPO_NAME/) for a more detailed description of the project.